JeuJeus/blog/content/blog/trivia/java-quirks/01-riddle.md

   - jvm
   - c
   - quirks
+  - octals
+  - linux
   - 'language design'
-  - Octals
-  - 'Unix File Permissions'
-  - 'Linux'
+  - 'unix file permissions'
 ---

 In this brief episode, I want to give you a puzzle that is simple in itself, but also not very obvious.